 Preparation is the principle ingredient of a successful committee meeting.
 After you have acquainted yourself with the Committee’s purpose and goals, review the minutes of previous meetings.
 This will provide a background of the Committee’s decisions, actions and recommendations.
 It can help prevent your Committee from repeating previous activities.

-Working with your Executive Officer, develop an agenda for your meeting at least one (1) week in advance of the meetings.
+Working with your staff liaison, develop an agenda for your meeting at least one (1) week in advance of the meetings.
 The agenda is used to focus your Committee’s attention on its work in an orderly fashion.

 In most cases, Committees will meet on a regular basis and should be held at the Board office.
-All Committee members routinely receive notice of the meetings by e-mail or ProMatch postings from the Board office.
-The Board Office must be notified of all committee meetings, even if they are held off premises.
+All Committee members routinely receive notice of the meetings by e-mail or website posts from the Board office.
+The Board Office must coordinate all committee meetings, especially if they are held off premises.

 As Chairperson, you are responsible for starting the meeting on time.
 It must also be ended on time so that your Committee member will be able to meet his or her own individual schedules.
 A record of attendance is kept at each meeting.